Create your first project | HeyGen Academy

 Preview and generate your video

 When your script and visuals are ready, click Preview to watch your project.
-If the avatar appears still or blurred, it means the video hasn’t been rendered yet, and lip-syncing is applied during rendering.
+If the avatar appears still or blurred, it means the video hasn’t been rendered yet; lip-syncing is applied during rendering.

 When you’re satisfied, click Generate.
 You can rename your video, choose a destination folder, and select the output resolution up to 4K.
 If you’re using Avatar IV, HeyGen will automatically calculate usage.